leojackson/PsLogLite/docs/functions/Write-Error.md

 # Write-Error

-Writes an error message to the error stream, logged according to the log level and log path configured as part of the `PsLogLite` module.
+Writes an error message to the error stream, logged according to the log level and log path configured as part of the `#!powershell PsLogLite` module.

 ```powershell
 Write-Error